The-Known-Galaxy/archives/jedi/sentient_species/filar_nitzan/filar_nitzan.md

 The only downside is that these creatures are unable to interact with solid objects unless they have immense physical strength, and even then they can only lift a small blaster.

 Due to their nature, many consider the Filar-Nitzan to be simply myths, relegated to the Space planet DNX-N1.
-Their names of ìcloud demonsî and ìgas devilsî are just that, names.
+Their names of ‚Äúcloud demons‚Äù and ‚Äúgas devils‚Äù are just that, names.
 However, Xenobiologists and the rebel alliance who have personally encountered these species either as infiltrators or onlookers, have a much different opinion.

 # Section 1

 These beings are gaseous and sentient.
 Their appearance can be described with a wide range of vocabulary but it ultimately boils down to them being shards of air and smoke.